ISAITB/docs-tdl/source/handlers/index.rst

 -----------------

-The sections that follow list the handler implementations that already exist as predefined built-in implementations in the GITB test bed software.
+The sections that follow list the handler implementations that already exist as predefined built-in implementations in the GITB Test Bed software.

 .. index:: Built-in messaging handlers
 .. _handlers-predefined-handlers-messaging: